-DDS reinforces the idea of a global data space, which enables publishers and subscribers the ability to read and write topic data asynchronously, anonymously, and decoupled in time and space, as shown in Figure 4.
-It allows production and consumption of data in the global data space in many ways.
-DDS also permits control of the way in which information flows through a space, which is a powerful capability in large-scale CPS.
+DDS defines a global data space that enables publishers and subscribers to read and write topic data asynchronously, anonymously, and in a manner that is decoupled in time and space.
+It allows the production and consumption of data in this global data space and offers control over the ways in which information flows through a space, which is an essential capability for large-scale CPS.

-DDS is well suited for large-scale CPS in part because of its rich set of QoS policies.
-QoS policies allow for the control of variables essential to delivering information in a timely and dependable manner.
-There are about two-dozen QoS policies in DDS that handle priorities, deadlines, data durability, replication and redundancy, history, resource utilization and more, as shown in Figure 5.

-QoS policies that are particularly relevant to largescale CPS include the ability to indicate latency, latency bounds, and reliability bounds.
+DDS is also well suited for large-scale CPS in because of its rich set of QoS policies, which allow variables essential to delivering information in a timely and dependable manner to be controlled.
+There are about two-dozen QoS policies available in DDS, to handle priorities, deadlines, data durability, replication and redundancy, history, resource utilization and more.
+QoS policies that are particularly relevant to large-scale CPS include the ability to indicate latency and reliability bounds.
 Likewise, these QoS policies also support the ability to manage coherency issues and resource constraints.
-There are various actions that can be implemented in this space to gain greater control of large-scale CPS.